 Scala String examples: 100+ examples, methods, anonymous functions (lambdas)

 This page contains a collection of over 100 Scala String examples, including string functions, format specifiers, and more.
-I don’t provide too many details about how things work in these examples; this is mostly just a collection of examples that can be used as a Scala String reference page or cheat sheet.
-(I do show the output of most examples.)
+I don’t provide too many details about how things work in these examples, although I do show the output of all the examples.
+This is mostly just a collection of examples that can be used as a Scala String reference page or cheat sheet.

 The style used in this lesson